Wind-NC's Andy McKinney windsurf foiling Cape Hatteras, Fall 2016. Photo: Jay Crawford

 So now that we've talked about all of the different options that are out there, lets talk about matching up your kit for the best compatibility with your goals and conditions:

 Race Foils: High aspect race foils tend to want to be driven with wider, thicker tailed boards, and larger fully cambered race sails, especially in very light wind.
-If the wind comes up to the mid teens, you can usually use smaller wave sails on these foils are still have a lot of fun.
+If the wind comes up to the mid teens, you can usually use smaller wave sails on these foils and still have a lot of fun.
 Most of the race foils are VERY stable, so they're actually pretty good for beginners and intermediates since they aren't too twitchy and responsive.
 You will want to sail these way out on the rail, and relatively sheeted in with decent sail power.

 Freeride Foils: Medium aspect foils can be sailed with a really broad range of boards and sails.
 They will tend to be well balanced, fast enough, and will fly at pretty low speeds.
 Most any board will do as long as it's 70+ cm wide.